Fort Benton, Montana: Geography

 According to the United States Census Bureau, the city has a total area of 2.07 sqmi, all land.

 The community sits in a narrow river valley on the west bank of the Missouri River and is in a geographic area known as the Golden Triangle (one of several dozen folk regions of Montana) due to the strength of the wheat industry of the region.
 For example, in 2007, Chouteau County was one of two counties in the United States with the highest wheat production.
 The long summer days (due to being at almost 48 degrees N latitude) and fertile soil of the area (due in part to ash deposits from the Elkhorn Volcanics to the south) leads to exceptionally "hard" wheat (high protein content) thriving in the area.

+Climate

 Fort Benton experiences a semi-arid climate (Köppen BSk) with cold, dry winters and hot, wetter summers.
+On July 5, 1988, the Fort Benton area was struck by an F3 tornado that injured two people.